pkarsy/rcCalibrator/README.md

 ### Serial bootloader: Even more problems, and a solution.
-The use of a serial/UART bootloader (a standard, not the one provided here) and at the same time using the internal RC oscillator, is a subtle problem.
+The use of a serial/UART bootloader (a standard, not the one provided here) and at the same time using the internal RC oscillator, potentially generates a serious problem.
 Suppose we know that the optimal OSCCAL value for a specific atmega chip is 139 : We develop an Arduino application, and right after setup() we write: